 Bacon wrapped dates stuffed with blue cheese is legitimately one of my favorite appetizers.
 It’s sweet, savory, cheesy and meaty!
-And when you use them to make a bouquet, they’re even more perfect!
-And best of all, they make the cutest Valentine’s and Galentine’s gift for the cheese and charcuterie lover in your life!
+They’re always a hit and beyond easy to make!
+Sometimes I even serve them a bouquet and they’re even more perfect!
+And best of all, they make the cutest gift for the cheese and charcuterie lover in your life!

 Every Valentine’s Day, I make bacon wrapped dates.
 It’s kind of like my own little love tradition that I started back when I lived in Brooklyn.
 There’s just something so perfect about these little sweet and savory morsels that just makes my heart all warm and fuzzy.

 Last year, when I catered my soon-to-be sister in law’s party, I served them like little edible bouquets.
 They were such a hit and of course they were absolutely delicious and made the perfect table centerpiece!